Jo Coles - York and North Yorkshire Deputy Mayor for Policing, Fire and Crime

 Policy owner: Data Protection Officer

-This privacy notice has been written to inform individuals about how and why Office of the North Yorkshire Police, Fire and Crime Commissioner processes employee personal data.
+This privacy notice has been written to inform individuals about how and why the Policing, Fire and Crime Directorate (PFC), part of the York and North Yorkshire Combined Authority (YNYCA), processes employee personal data.

 This privacy notice should be read in conjunction with the General Privacy Notice.